tigertiger/mr-robogers-neighborhood/README.md

 ## Technologies Used

-* _List all_
+* _Javascript_
-* _the major technologies_
+* _HTML_
-* _you used in your project_
-* _here_
+* _CSS_

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_A user can input any number into this application to receive a count from zero up to their number.
+For fun, the app makes the following number replacements:

+* All numbers containing a 3 are replaced with the phrase "Won't you be my neighbor?"
+* All numbers containing a 2, but no 3, are replaced with "Beep!"
+* All numbers containing a 1, but no 2 or 3, are replaced with "Boop!"

+Users can replace their number in the input field to get a new count as many times as they'd like._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-* _Clone [this repository](https://github.com/tigertiger/REPONAME) to an empty folder or to your desktop.
+* _Clone [this repository](https://github.com/tigertiger/mr-robogers-neighborhood) to an empty folder or to your desktop.
 Instructions for cloning can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)._
-* _Navigate to the top level of the REPONAME directory_
+* _Navigate to the top level of the roboger directory_
 * _Open index.html in your browser_
-* _You can also access the live site at [https://tigertiger.github.io/REPONAME](https://tigertiger.github.io/REPONAME/)_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+* _Input a number into the field next to "How High Should We Count?"
+* _Click the "Count!" button
+* _View your fun number list

 ## Tests/Specs